yar3333/nanofl-site-content/blocks/mainContent.md

 * Filters: Adjust Color, Blur, Drop Shadow, Glow (Need more?
 Write a plugin - its simple!)
 * Linear and radial gradients, filling with a bitmap
 * Working with text on canvas (web fonts from local files and Google Fonts are supported)
-* Generating HTML on save: view result in your favorite browser immediately
+* Generating HTML on save: view result movie in your favorite browser
 * Generating project files for your favorite IDE on save
 * [CreateJS](http://createjs.com/)-based generated code
 * [Batch processing](/docs/command_line/)